NethermindEth/Forta-Agents/ETH-Merge-Bots/Milestones-in-TTD/README.md

   - Severity is always set to "Info"
   - Type is always set to "Info"
   - metadata:
-    - `estimatedMergeDate`: Estimated merge date in UTC format.
+    - `estimatedMergeDate`: Estimated merge date in GMT.
     - `latestTotalDifficulty`: The latest total block difficulty in which the alert is emitted.
     - `remainingDifficulty`: Difference between `Terminal Total Difficulty` and `latestTotalDifficulty`.